Swatinem/rust-cache/README.md

     # default: "false"
     cache-all-crates: ""

-    # Determiners whether the cache should be saved.
+    # Determines whether the cache should be saved.
     # If `false`, the cache is only restored.
     # Useful for jobs where the matrix is additive e.g. additional Cargo features,
     # or when only runs from `master` should be saved to the cache.